ACR1209/Universidad/Ingenieria en Software/Data Science/Data analysis/Read a CSV using Python and Numpy.md

-# Read a CSV using Python and Numpy
 First of all you get your data file in [[CSV]], in this case we will get it from downloading it from the internet using urllib:
 ```jupyter
 import urllib.request